apache/druid/docs/configuration/index.md

 |--------|-----------|-------|
 |`druid.indexer.logs.type`|Choices:noop, s3, azure, google, hdfs, file.
 Where to store task logs|file|

-You can also configure the Overlord to automatically retain the task logs in log directory and entries in task-related metadata storage tables only for last x milliseconds by configuring following additional properties.
+You can also configure the Overlord to automatically retain the task logs in log directory and entries in task-related metadata storage tables for only x milliseconds by configuring following additional properties.
 Caution: Automatic log file deletion typically works based on log file modification timestamp on the backing store, so large clock skews between druid processes and backing store nodes might result in unintended behavior.

 |Property|Description|Default|